loynin/Finding-Lane-Line/writeup_template.md

 ### Reflection

-### 1. The process of finding the lane line on the road are complicated.
-In order to archieve this result,
+### 1. Pipeline
-I need to process images four steps.
+The process of finding the lane line on the road are complicated.
+In order to archieve this result, I need to process images four steps.
 First, I converted the image into graysale mode, then I convert to canny edge, after that I set the region of the processing image; finally, I draw the left line and right line for the line on the road.